Hosamov/exclusions-db-electron/README.md

 ## GET Routes:
 - / - root, redirects to /login or /home, depending on authentication status
 - /login - renders the login page
+- /retry_login - A redirect page for unsuccessful login attempts.
 - /register - renders the register page, accessible only by Admin for adding new users.
 - /unauthorized - basic 'unauthorized' template, contains link to go back to / route.
 - /home - renders the exclusions page, displaying all ACTIVE exclusion orders